The SR-IOV feature has the following limitations:

-The PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus can be assigned up to a maximum of 15 domains on supported SPARC T-series servers and SPARC M-series servers.
-On SPARC T7 series servers and SPARC M7 series servers, you can assign PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus to a maximum of 31 domains.
-On a Fujitsu M10 server you can assign PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus to a maximum of 24 domains.
+The PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus can be assigned up to a maximum of 15 domains on supported SPARC T-series, SPARC M-series, and SPARC S-series servers.
+On servers starting with the SPARC T7, SPARC M7, and SPARC S7 series server, you can assign PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus to a maximum of 31 domains.
+On a Fujitsu SPARC M12 server or Fujitsu M10 server you can assign PCIe endpoint devices and SR-IOV virtual functions from a particular PCIe bus to a maximum of 24 domains.
 The PCIe resources, such as interrupt vectors for each PCIe bus, are divided among the root domain and I/O domains.
 As a result, the number of devices that you can assign to a particular I/O domain is also limited.
 Make sure that you do not assign a large number virtual functions to the same I/O domain.
-There is no interrupt limitation for the SPARC T7 series servers and SPARC M7 series servers.
-For a description of the problems related to SR-IOV, see Oracle VM Server for SPARC 3.4 Release Notes.
+There is no interrupt limitation for servers starting with the SPARC T7, SPARC M7, and SPARC S7 series server.
+For a description of the problems related to SR-IOV, see Oracle VM Server for SPARC 3.6 Release Notes.

 The root domain is the owner of the PCIe bus and is responsible for initializing and managing the bus.
 The root domain must be active and running a version of the Oracle Solaris OS that supports the SR-IOV feature.
 Shutting down, halting, or rebooting the root domain interrupts access to the PCIe bus.
 When the PCIe bus is unavailable, the PCIe devices on that bus are affected and might become unavailable.

-If the I/O domain is resilient, it can continue to operate even if the root domain that is the owner of the PCIe bus becomes unavailable.
-See I/O Domain Resiliency.
+However if the I/O domain is made resilient, it can continue to operate unhindered even if the root domain that is the owner of the PCIe bus for one set of SR-IOV virtual functions becomes unavailable.
+IOR allows the domain to be resilient to root domain downtime.
+See the I/O Domain Resiliency section for details.